eddiesosera/skate-360/README.md

 1. Open any IDE.

 2. Clone Repository </br>
-    Run the following in the command-line to clone the project:
+    Run the following in the command line to clone the project:

     ```sh
     git clone https://github.com/eddiesosera/skate-360
     ```

         Open `Software` and select `File | Open...` from the menu.
-Select cloned directory and press `Open` button
+Select the cloned directory and press `Open` button.

 3. Install Dependencies </br>
-    Run the following in the command-line to install all the required dependencies:
+    Run the following in the command line to install all the required dependencies:

     ```sh
     npm install